Gaurav-Pande/gaurav-pande.github.io/about.md

 I am a Software Engineer in Cisco, Bangalore India.
 Currently I am working on automation and machine learning based project in cisco to solve complex problems from automated network congestion mitigation to self healing networks.
 Alongside I am also doing my Masters of Science in Computer science(specialization-Machine Learning) from Georgia Institute of Technology, Atlanta.

-You can view my complete resume at [view my resume](https://drive.google.com/file/d/1sGxv6njX33B1VDN-gl0JFZtbaFoxyMZs/view?usp=sharing) or connect with me on [LinkedIn](https://www.linkedin.com/in/gpande2/).
+You can view my complete resume at <a href="https://drive.google.com/file/d/1sGxv6njX33B1VDN-gl0JFZtbaFoxyMZs/view?usp=sharing">view my resume</a> or connect with me on <a href="https://www.linkedin.com/in/gpande2/">linkedin</a>

 Things we do however small they are, things we follow around us, the life we live, somehow directly or indirectly affects the universe.
 Universe is a big pool of life and I am just a little tiny drop of it living here on earth at its fullest :).